Source code for almanack.git

 [docs] def find_file( repo: pygit2.Repository, filepath: str, case_insensitive: bool = False, extensions: list[str] = [".md", ".txt", ".rtf", ".rst", ""], ) -> Optional[pygit2.Object]: """ Locate a file in the repository by its path.
 Args: repo (pygit2.Repository): The repository object. filepath (str): The path to the file within the repository. case_insensitive (bool): If True, perform case-insensitive comparison. extensions (list[str]): List of possible file extensions to check (e.g., [".md", ""]).
 Returns: Optional[pygit2.Object]: The entry of the found file, or None if no matching file is found. """ # Get the tree object of the latest commit tree = repo.head.peel().tree # Iterate over each extension to check for the file for ext in extensions: full_path = f"{filepath}{ext}" # Construct the full path with the extension if not case_insensitive: try: # Try to get the file entry directly (case-sensitive) return tree[full_path] except KeyError: continue # If not found, continue to the next extension else: # Split the path into parts for case-insensitive comparison path_parts = full_path.lower().split("/") current_tree = tree for i, part in enumerate(path_parts): try: # Find the entry in the current tree that matches the part (case-insensitive) entry = next(e for e in current_tree if e.name.lower() == part) except StopIteration: break # If no matching entry is found, break the loop if entry.type == pygit2.GIT_OBJECT_TREE: # If the entry is a tree, update the current tree to this entry current_tree = repo[entry.id] elif entry.type == pygit2.GIT_OBJECT_BLOB: # If the entry is a blob and it's the last part, return the entry if i == len(path_parts) - 1: return entry else: break # If it's not the last part, break the loop else: break # If the entry is neither a tree nor a blob, break the loop # Return None if no valid file is found return None

 [docs] def count_files(tree: Union[pygit2.Tree, pygit2.Blob]) -> int: """ Counts all files (Blobs) within a Git tree, including files in subdirectories.
 This function recursively traverses the provided `tree` object to count each file, represented as a `pygit2.Blob`, within the tree and any nested subdirectories.
 Args: tree (Union[pygit2.Tree, pygit2.Blob]): The Git tree object (of type `pygit2.Tree`) to traverse and count files.
 The initial call should be made with the root tree of a commit.
-Returns: int: The total count of files (Blobs) within the tree, including nested files in subdirectories. """ if isinstance(tree, pygit2.Blob): # Directly return 1 if the input is a Blob return 1 elif isinstance(tree, pygit2.Tree): # Recursively count files for Tree return sum(count_files(entry) for entry in tree)
+Returns: int: The total count of files (Blobs) within the tree, including nested files in subdirectories. """ if isinstance(tree, pygit2.Blob): # Directly return 1 if the input is a Blob return 1 elif isinstance(tree, pygit2.Tree): # Recursively count files for Tree return sum(count_files(entry) for entry in tree) else: # If neither, return 0 return 0

 [docs] def read_file( repo: pygit2.Repository, entry: Optional[pygit2.Object] = None, filepath: Optional[str] = None, case_insensitive: bool = False, ) -> Optional[str]: """ Read the content of a file from the repository.
 Args: repo (pygit2.Repository): The repository object. entry (Optional[pygit2.Object]): The entry of the file to read.
 If not provided, filepath must be specified. filepath (Optional[str]): The path to the file within the repository.
 Used if entry is not provided. case_insensitive (bool): If True, perform case-insensitive comparison when using filepath.
 Returns: Optional[str]: The content of the file as a string, or None if the file is not found or reading fails. """ if entry is None: if filepath is None: raise ValueError("Either entry or filepath must be provided.") entry = find_file(repo, filepath, case_insensitive) if entry is None: return None try: blob = repo[entry.id] blob_data: bytes = blob.data decoded_data = blob_data.decode(detect_encoding(blob_data)) return decoded_data except (AttributeError, UnicodeDecodeError): return None

 [docs] def get_remote_url(repo: pygit2.Repository) -> Optional[str]: """ Determines the remote URL of a git repository, if available.
+We use the `upstream` remote first, then `origin`, and finally any other remote.
+The upstream remote is preferred because it will be used for referential data lookups (such as GitHub issues, stars, etc.).
 Args: repo (pygit2.Repository): The pygit2 repository object.
-Returns: Optional[str]: The remote URL if found, otherwise None. """ try: # Get the 'origin' remote URL (common convention) remote = repo.remotes["origin"] remote_url = remote.url # Validate the URL structure using urlparse parsed_url = urlparse(remote_url) if parsed_url.scheme in {"http", "https", "ssh"} and parsed_url.netloc: return remote_url.removesuffix(".git") except KeyError: # 'origin' remote does not exist pass except AttributeError: # Remote URL is not accessible pass # Fallback: Try to get any remote URL if 'origin' does not exist try: for remote in repo.remotes: remote_url = remote.url parsed_url = urlparse(remote_url) if parsed_url.scheme in {"http", "https", "ssh"} and parsed_url.netloc: return remote_url.removesuffix(".git") except AttributeError: pass # Return None if no valid URL is found return None
+Returns: Optional[str]: The remote URL if found, otherwise None. """ # use upstream and then origin to try and find the correct remote URL for name in ("upstream", "origin"): try: # Get the 'origin' remote URL (common convention) remote = repo.remotes[name] remote_url = remote.url.removesuffix(".git") # Validate the URL structure using urlparse parsed_url = urlparse(remote_url) if parsed_url.scheme in {"http", "https", "ssh"} and parsed_url.netloc: return resolve_redirects(url=remote_url) except (KeyError, AttributeError): # 'origin' remote does not exist or URL is not accessible pass # Fallback: Try to get any remote URL if 'origin' does not exist try: for remote in repo.remotes: remote_url = remote.url parsed_url = urlparse(remote_url) if parsed_url.scheme in {"http", "https", "ssh"} and parsed_url.netloc: return resolve_redirects(url=remote_url.removesuffix(".git")) except AttributeError: pass # Return None if no valid URL is found return None

 [docs] def file_exists_in_repo( repo: pygit2.Repository, expected_file_name: str, check_extension: bool = False, extensions: list[str] = [".md", ".txt", ".rtf", ""], ) -> bool: """ Check if a file (case-insensitive and with optional extensions) exists in the latest commit of the repository.
 Args: repo (pygit2.Repository): The repository object to search in. expected_file_name (str): The base file name to check (e.g., "readme"). check_extension (bool): Whether to check the extension of the file or not. extensions (list[str]): List of possible file extensions to check (e.g., [".md", ""]).
 Returns: bool: True if the file exists, False otherwise. """ # Gather a tree from the HEAD of the repo tree = repo.revparse_single("HEAD").tree # Normalize expected file name to lowercase for case-insensitive comparison expected_file_name = expected_file_name.lower() for entry in tree: # Normalize entry name to lowercase entry_name = entry.name.lower() # Check if the base file name matches with any allowed extension if check_extension and any( entry_name == f"{expected_file_name}{ext.lower()}" for ext in extensions ): return True # Check whether the filename without an extension matches the expected file name if not check_extension and entry_name.split(".", 1)[0] == expected_file_name: return True return False